AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 **Note:** The user account used to launch the utility must have permission to create mappings.

-To create an AF mapping, follow these steps:
+To create an AF mapping:

 1. Open the PI to OCS Agent Configuration Utility.